bouvet/bouvet-developer-survey/docs/GETTING_STARTED.md

 ```
 __Import data__

-We need to import data into the database.
+Import survey and survey responses into the database.

 Go to `http://localhost:5001/index.html`.
 This is the GUI for the
 Open API specification of the backend API.